Talislanta: 2006-2007 5th edition (Morrigan Press)

 In 2008, Morrigan Press went out of business.

-Talislanta: The Savage Land
+2019 The Savage Land

 Launched in a successful Kickstarter campaign by Nocturnal Media in 2017, Talislanta: The Savage Land was released starting in 2018 to backers and 2019 for the rest of the world.
 Instead of taking place in the classic game's time, this prequel game takes place shortly after The Great Disaster, referred by the Savage Land denizens as "The Fall".
 Three rule versions of the game were completed and released: one based on the classic Talislanta rules, one released under the 5th Edition D&D OGL, and one using the OpenD6 system.
 The setting is low-magic due to the loss of magical knowledge and the survivors' prejudice against magic.

-Epic Edition (Everything Epic)
+2023-2024 Epic Edition (Everything Epic)

-In 2023, Everything Epic launched a Crowdfunding Campaign on Gamefound.com to fund an all new edition of Talislanta known as the "Epic Edition", also known as the 6th and Final Edition written by Steven Michael Sechi and Christopher Batarlis.
-This edition is the ultimate version of the game, curated by Sechi to include the "Best of Talislanta" throughout its history.
-With all new Color Artwork, Never-Before-Seen characters, lore, over 100 Player Character Archetypes, over 100 Monsters in the Bestiary, and a 400 + page Atlas, this version of Talislanta will include the entire final vision the original creator Sechi had for the universe.
-Including four brand new books: